 Since you will close the lid, you have two options:

-2. Provide an artificial lighting option – instead of sunlight, you can use LED bulbs.
+- Provide an artificial lighting option – instead of sunlight, you can use LED bulbs.
 As such, the heat won’t be so excessive that you have to open the lid frequently.
 That also means you will have less need for watering.
+Wilting plants in a closed terrarium indicate the need for light waterings.

 Now, you know the answer to the question, “what is a terrarium?”
 However, for better understanding, let’s also discuss “what is not a terrarium?”